 With programs for beginners through advanced students, infants through retirees, individual instruction or large performing ensembles, there is a place for anyone in our community to make music at Rutgers.

 Rutgers Community Arts early childhood programs are the best place to start your child’s musical education.
 These age-appropriate and engaging classes set the foundation for a lifetime of arts engagement.

-Note: The Young Maestros course will not be running for the fall 2021 semester.
+Note: The Young Maestros course will not be running for the spring 2022 semester.

 Young Maestros (ages 4-7)

 Our Young Maestros Program is the ideal introduction to musical study for young children ages 4 to 6.
 Students will learn basic musical skills (steady beat, rhythm, note values and names) while playing games and making new friends.

 Young Maestros I focuses on basic music theory skills and simple piano songs that prepare students to read music.
 In Young Maestros II, students continue building music theory skills, including basic note reading, and play simple songs written on the staff at the piano.
 The small class size of only four students ensures each child receives individualized instruction and develops a firm foundation for musical growth in preparation for private music lessons in any instrument.
 Students must have access to a piano or keyboard at home for daily practice.

 Participation in our high-quality performing ensembles creates an opportunity for students to build their confidence, musical skills, and social interaction with like-minded peers.